TheMaryamIsmail/Final-Project--Developers-Hub/README.md

 Flaticon: For high-quality icons.

-Drift: For Real time Communucation.
+Drift: For Real time Communication.

 These tools and frameworks helped bring Developers Hub to life, ensuring a seamless and visually appealing experience for all user.